imalikov/pine_script_docs/source/language/Type_system.rst

     plot(s)

 The code fails to compile with the following error:
 *Cannot call 'ta.sma` with argument 'length'='len'.
-An argument of 'const float' type was used but a 'series int' is expected;*.
+An argument of 'const float' type was used but a 'series int' is expected*.
 The compiler is telling us that we supplied a "float" value where an "int" is required.
 There is no auto-casting rule that can automatically cast a "float" to an "int", so we will need to do the job ourselves.
 For this, we will use the `int() <https://www.tradingview.com/pine-script-reference/v5/#fun_int>`__ function to force the type conversion of the value we supply as a length to `ta.sma() <https://www.tradingview.com/pine-script-reference/v5/#fun_ta{dot}sma>`__ from "float" to "int"::